-- Housekeeping services, like cleaning your apartment and doing your laundry
+- Housekeeping services, like cleaning and laundry

 - Transportation to places like medical appointments, restaurants and shopping